 List similar items at the same time

 eBay listing is boring.
 Possibly the most boring task in the world.
 However, you can save a little bit of time by listing similar items together.
-It could be that you do bundles of similar items (baby clothes, clothes in the same sizes, magazines, etc) or that you list items individually, but you simply choose “sell similar item” after listing the first one. eBay will then copy things over such as the category – this saves load of time!
+It could be that you do bundles of similar items (baby clothes, clothes in the same sizes, magazines, etc) or that you list items individually, but you simply choose “sell similar item” after listing the first one. eBay will then copy things over such as the category, postage information and more – this saves load of time!

 Take good photos